Sequoia/sequoia.github.com/_posts/2012-07-19-lolshield-sequencer.md

 ## Next steps
 * Add a few more functions: shift right, left, up, & down; invert (yay more bitwise math!)
 * Abstract the DOM interactions (writing to DOM, listening for events) to its own module so one could conceivably use the LSS module without the browser
-* Get Jimmy Rodgers to link to the tool instead of the google doc!!!
+* Get Jimmie Rodgers to link to the tool instead of the Google doc!!!
 * Tests? ehh... we'll see :)